 Which brings me to my point.

 Preseason football stared this week.
 I do not like football.
 It puts me in a bad mood.
 I married a basketball watching, sneaker wearing, preppy, Fraternity Boy.
-Football has NEVER been on a TV in our home, unless we were surfing and accidentally landed on football for a brief second before we promptly changed the channel to something more interesting, like: tennis, or golf, or water polo.
+Football has NEVER been on a TV in our home, unless we were surfing and accidentally landed on football for a brief second before we promptly changed the channel to something more interesting, like: tennis, or golf, or water polo, or anything but Football.

 Somehow, 3 years ago, this all changed.